-Cooperative Agreements will be awarded to the institution of the NASA EPSCoR/Space Grant Director.
-The NASA EPSCoR Director must therefore serve as the Principal Investigator (PI) for and manage the jurisdiction's NASA EPSCoR project (see Section III, Program Management, Paragraph B. Jurisdiction Level for a discussion of management responsibilities).
-Individuals and institutions participating in a jurisdiction's NASA EPSCoR project need not be members of the jurisdiction's Space Grant Consortium.
+Cooperative Agreements will be awarded to the institution of the NASA EPSCoR Director.
+The NASA EPSCoR Director must therefore serve as the Principal Investigator (PI) for and manage the jurisdiction's NASA EPSCoR project (see Section 3.0, Program Management, Subsection 3.2.
+Jurisdiction Level for a discussion of management responsibilities).
+Although the EPSCoR Director and the Space Grant (SG) Director are the same person and therefore must be a member of the SG consortium, individuals and institutions participating in a jurisdiction's NASA EPSCoR project need not be members of the jurisdiction's SG Consortium.